Frequently Asked Questions

 Is my data private?

 Yes.
 We take privacy seriously.
-Your messages are processed to provide CPI analysis and the reframe, but we don't store your personal conversations long-term.
-We may retain anonymized, aggregated data (like “15% of messages contained criticism patterns”) but never individual messages tied to you.
+Your messages are processed to provide CPI detection and the reframe, but we don't store your personal conversations by default (Tier 1: process and discard).
+You can optionally enable conversation history (Tier 2) in your settings.
+We may retain anonymized, aggregated data (like “15% of messages contained criticism patterns”) but never individual messages tied to you unless you opt in.
 See our Privacy Policy for full details.

 How much does it cost?